 EntertainmentCelebrities Justin Timberlake selling SoHo penthouse for $7.9 million, report says The 3-bedroom, 3 1/2-bathroom apartment features a wraparound terrace and 10-foot-high ceilings.
 Justin Timberlake's SoHo penthouse, now up for sale, features this double-wide living room with 10-feet-high ceilings and a gas fireplace.
 Photo Credit: Stribling & Associates By Alison Fox email@example.com @AlisonFox Updated March 13, 2018 5:26 PM Print Share fbShare Tweet Email Justin Timberlake can’t stop the feeling ... that he’s going to get a lot of money for his SoHo penthouse.
 The singer is selling his SoHo Mews 3-bedroom, 3 1/2-bathroom apartment, according to Curbed.
 The nearly 2,600-square-feet apartment is listed with Stribling for $7.995 million, according to the listing.
 The former NSYNC frontman purchased the West Broadway pad in 2010 for $6.5 million, according to property records and Curbed.
 It comes complete with a double-wide living room, an 853-square-foot wraparound terrace, and 10-foot ceilings.
 There’s a gas fireplace for chilly New York nights, and custom wood paneling for displaying art.
 The kitchen features a Sub-Zero refrigerator and wine storage, and the master bathroom is the picture of relaxation with Statuary marble, radiant floor heating, and a super luxurious oval standing tub.
 According to the listing, the building features a 24-hour doorman, an attached parking garage, a gym and common garden, and an alternative Wooster Street entrance — just in case you need to escape the paparazzi.
 According to Curbed, celeb Jessica Chastain has also lived in the hip building.
 But don’t cry him a river: Last year, Timberlake and his actress wife, Jessica Biel, paid more than $20 million for a more than 5,000-square foot, 4-bedroom penthouse in TriBeCa, according to Curbed.
 That pad features an “entertainment room” and a huge private terrace.
 The building features a children’s playroom, a 24-hour doorman, private fitness studios with both men’s and women’s locker rooms, and an enormous landscaped roof terrace, according to StreetEasy.
 By Alison Fox firstname.lastname@example.org @AlisonFox Alison covers law enforcement and breaking news.
 She previously worked at The Wall Street Journal, and has a master’s degree from Northwestern University and bachelor’s from the University of Wisconsin at Madison.
-Share on Facebook Share on Twitter Comments Comments section is temporarily on hold.
-Here’s why.
+Share on Facebook Share on Twitter Comments We're revamping our Comments section.
+Learn more and share your input.